A team of multi-disciplinary legal experts committed to providing cost-effective and pragmatic support.

 Recognition of our expertise

-Our Charities team is highly ranked in the leading legal directory The Legal 500, with Mary Rimmer recognised as a ‘next generation partner’ in this area.
-Christopher Eriksson-Lee and Sarah Gaines have also been individually recognised in the 2022 directories for their skill and experience.
+Our Charities team is highly ranked in the leading legal directory The Legal 500 2024, with Mary Rimmer recognised as a ‘leading individual’ in this area.
+Sarah Gaines and Christopher Eriksson-Lee have been recognised as ‘recommended lawyers’ in this area.

 The team’s expertise was cemented in 2014, when Brachers was appointed to the panel of the Charities Aid Foundation Bank, making us an approved supplier to support CAF and charities with banking and finance transactions.